Meet the nonprofit

 Individually, each organization is contributing to western Colorado’s sustainability through science-based education, water and land conservation, restoration, and agricultural and stewardship efforts.

-By combining each organization’s work and expertise, The Confluence Center partners will skillfully meet the challenges that come with solving multifaceted issues related to land and water conservation.
+By combining each organization’s work and expertise, the Confluence Center partners will skillfully meet the challenges of solving multifaceted issues related to land and water conservation.
 Cooperative partnerships and the center’s unique location will lend themselves to natural economies of scale and transformative educational programming to help inspire devoted stewardship and long-lasting change.

 Learn more about each nonprofit, below.